ishiharaf/mg/README.md

 	- This part is still under construction...
 - Edit the `picture` field.
 	- Add an external URL to a **portrait** picture of the person.

-### Who NOT to add
-- **People who don't have a date of birth**.
-Because the position of said person on the graph is calculated using the date of birth.
-- **Non-musicians**.
-There is a reason to include Vivaldi's father, because not only he was a musician, he was also Vivaldi's teacher.
-But there is no reason to include Vivaldi's mother, for example.
-- **Modern-day musicians**.
-By modern-day musicians I mean, living and under a certain age.
-This is to avoid people claiming to be "*part of the* (insert musician here) *lineage*".

-Exceptions are allowed, but unless said person is extremely relevant to the history of music, he/she will be rejected.

 ## To do
 - Display sources on-screen.